Flight Attendant Suffers Medical Emergency, Passes Away Mid-Flight

 More than 250 passengers aboard a Hawaiian Airlines flight from Honolulu to New York had settled into their seats for the lengthy airtime when the plane’s captain made an announcement that startled everyone.

-The plane had departed Honolulu’s Daniel K. Inouye International Airport and was three hours into the flight when the captain hopped onto the loud speaker to ask if there were any doctors on board the plane.
+The plane had departed Honolulu’s Daniel K. Inouye International Airport and was three hours into the flight when the captain hopped onto the loudspeaker to ask if there were any doctors on board the plane.
 It seemed a flight attendant was suffering a medical emergency.

-Crew members and doctors on board the plane rallied around the longtime employee, flight attendant Emilie Griffith, by performing life-saving CPR.
+Crew members and doctors on board the plane rallied around the longtime employee, flight attendant Emile Griffith, by performing life-saving CPR.
 Sadly, the man who had dedicated 31 years of his life to Hawaiian Airlines lost his life in the air.

 The plane was rerouted to San Francisco International Airport for an emergency landing.
 According to Fox News, Griffith had suffered a fatal heart attack.
 Hawaii News Now reported that crew members performed CPR on their co-worker “for hours” in a valiant attempt to revive him.